nathan-jackson-qa/Hobby-Web-App/README.md

 # Hobby Web Application

-This application is used to
+This application is used to create and host a local database bases aroung games and developers, this uses a front end website to take in user input to perform full CRUD functionality with the created database.

 ## Getting Started